Changing What is in the Way

 People and Stuff

 Floods only bother people when we are in the way.
-One of the technically easiest but politically hardest ways to reduce flood damage is get out of the way permanently – by removing buildings and other structures and giving the river back a small portion of the land it once roamed over.
+One of the technically easiest but politically hardest ways to reduce flood damage is get out of the way permanently through a buyout – removing buildings and other structures and giving the river back a small portion of the land it once roamed over.
 Next up are structural ways to slightly move out of the way by rebuilding buildings better, elevating buildings, moving roads or widening bridges.
 We can also get out of the way temporarily by evacuating and moving belongings to higher ground.

 Left: Before and after pictures of a gas station in Bridgewater damaged in Tropical Storm Irene.
 The building was demolished, site was cleaned, and over 1,000 yards of fill were removed prior to returning it to floodplain.
 Source: TRORC staff member.